 Participate in sailing during the passage to the next destination; go ashore on walks and hikes and general explorations along the shoreline, to beaches and into villages.
 Perhaps enjoy an evening BBQ ashore and a few hours of sailing after dark.
 Scheduled theme cruises: art, music, birdwatching, wildlife, family.

 Consider a charter of a vessel and establish your own special interests.

-The British Isles and coastal France have fickle weather so come prepared for all types of conditions that may involve changes in the itinerary when the weather dictates.
-The website also introduces the foundations work and the importance of the Brixham fishing trawler to the country’s economy.
+The British Isles and coastal France have fickle weather and often cool temperatures when at sea so come prepared for all types of conditions that may also involve changes in the itinerary when the weather dictates.
+The website also introduces the foundations work and the once huge importance of the Brixham fishing trawler to the country’s economy.

 Along the Same Lines